Nutritional Sciences (M.S.)

-Why get your master’s degree in nutritional sciences?
+Why get your master’s degree in nutrition

 Earning a master’s degree demonstrates advanced understanding of nutrition science and the role of nutrition in human health.
 Our curriculum is designed to position students for employment opportunities in a variety of sectors (e.g., community nutrition, public policy, sales, higher education, government or non-profit, media/communications).
 This program also meets the needs of individuals seeking to increase their academic training for highly-competitive programs (dietetic internships, medical school or other health professions).
-Current UNH students considering a master’s degree in nutritional sciences may qualify for our accelerated degree option.
-This allows students to complete both their bachelor’s and master’s degrees in five years.

 Why choose UNH for your degree?

-This master’s degree in nutritional sciences places emphasis on active participation in original, hypothesis-driven research of publishable quality and is well-suited to students who anticipate a professional career involving research or discovery.
+This master’s degree in nutrition places emphasis on active participation in original, hypothesis-driven research of publishable quality and is well-suited to students who anticipate a professional career involving research or discovery.
 The UNH nutrition program offers state-of-the-art assessment and teaching facilities including a simulation clinic and an applied research laboratory.
 The curriculum includes experiential learning opportunities to build research, nutrition care, food system and epidemiology skills to give students a strong foundation for work in a variety of clinical, community or research settings, or for further study in graduate or professional schools.

 Potential career areas